fastly/compute-js-apiclarity/README.md

-# Integrate sampled Fastly Next-Gen WAF logs with APIclarity
+# Integrate sampled Fastly Next-Gen WAF logs with APIClarity
-Extract data from the NGWAF logs and send that request and response data to locally running APIclarity to document you API.
+Extract data from the NGWAF logs and send that request and response data to locally running APIClarity to document you API.

 https://docs.fastly.com/en/ngwaf/extract-your-data